Words can morph our ‘brainy box of toys’ into silence.

 as I watch my thoughts pass me by.

 The ground is my home

-But it is in sky that I will know where I am from.
+but it is in heaven where I learn where I am from.

 Try it & fly with it!